TeemuKoivisto/teemukoivisto.xyz/packages/site/drafts/05-stimulation-bias/stimulation-bias.md

 Many wonder why on earth would someone in their right mind spend time on learning some difficult and rather xxx situational language such as Haskell or Rust when you could, technically, arrive at similarly performing solution with something easier, such as Java or JS/TS.
 Are those people just hopelessly insane?

+Probably :D.

-Probably :D. Well, of course not.
-Yet instead of labeling them as silly over-engineering fanatics, I think we should instead label them as people who need much higher stimulus from programming than the general populace.
-Not as a ego-boosting attribute of somekind of superior mental capacity but as a need for certain level of play and variation that might not be possible with a simpler language.
+Well, of course not.
+But instead of labeling them as silly over-engineering madmen, I think we should instead label them as people who need much higher stimulus from programming than the general populace.
+Not as a ego-boosting attribute of somekind of superior mental capacity, but as a need for certain level of play and variation that might not be possible with a simpler language.
 Instead of hacking together another sloppy prototype they rather would spend the week programming something obscure and tedious which would not sit well on many occasion.

 I long believed myself to be a somewhat go-getter, and still do, but I've found there's a certain level of rigidness and clenliness that I gravitate towards to, no matter what.
 An irritatingly broken app to me is an abomination that should be fixed immediately before anything new should be done.
 I can begrudingly do it for a limited period of time, but ultimately I will succumb to generalizing the interfaces.
 Fixing the types.
 Adding tests.

-Also it could be a need to cognitively accustom to the programming culture of the project the need to try things and fail a couple times before accepting the status quo.
-It's very context-dependent.
-Idk man.

-All in all, pop a message in the comments or whatever to let me know if I'm crazy or does this make sense.
+Part of it is culture, of course.
+You just get used to a way of doing things and it gets harder and harder to change and try a different way.
+Your over-engineering might just trying to hopelessly utilize a solution you've used before for completely incompatible problem.
+Part of it is ideology — I even know myself some people who are sworn users of x and everything else is a sacrilege.
+Not sure does this lean more towards OCD but it's some kind of mental wart if they can't practically reason their own logic and not argument purely on the basis of "the other way is crap".

+There are many other reasons, I'm sure.
+Yet I believe there is certain stratification within programming languages and solutions that correspond to people's needs of excitment from work.
+I myself, now old and rugged, have worn off most of my need for idealistic programming experiments but even I at times feel this mysterious, primal urge.
+"Wouldn't it be cool if..."

+Ok maybe this was insane rambling, let me know in the comments if you have opinions.